Gaurav0/Universal-LPC-Spritesheet-Character-Generator/README.md

 Make sure the name starts with `div_sheet_`, and match the postfix with the name of your json, in this case `body_robot`.

+When adding files to the project, please add valid licensing information inside the json files as well.
+Note the entire list of authors for that image, a URL for each piece of art from which this image is derived, and a list of licenses under which the art is available.
+If you don't add license information for your newly added files, the generation of the site sources will fail.

 At this point, you will need to run a script that will generate the final `index.html`.
-In order to do that, run `node scripts/generate_html.js` from the root folder.
+In order to do that, run `node scripts/generate_sources.js` from the root folder.
 This will generate the `index.html` from the `source_index.html`.

 In case you want to push your changes, be sure to run this script and never change the `index.html` manually.